timOTdev/0034_web_developer_bootcamp/notes.md

 - we are not using isLoggedIn middleware because we will be writing our own

 - `foundCampground.author.id` and `req.user._id` look identical but former is a mongoose object, and latter is a string
-- so we use the native mongoose method to check if they are equal
+- so we use the native mongoose method `.equals` to check if they are equal

 - we can now use `res.redirect("back")` to take the user to the previous page